lizabethkatsnelson/GoogleSummerOfCode2019/README.md

 **Note:** unpublished datasets will not be uploaded to the portal until CPTAC collaborators successfully publish their work.
 Unpublished datasets or embargo'd datasets are stored in the private portal.

 *As of 08/2019, the only dataset that was allowed to be public was the COAD (colon adenocarcinoma) dataset.
-Here is the link to that dataset in the public datahub: https://github.com/cBioPortal/datahub/tree/master/public/coad_cptac_2019*
+Here is the link to that dataset in the cBio Portal: https://www.cbioportal.org/study/summary?id=coad_cptac_2019*

 **Acknowledgments**